 Divorce Attorney for Mutual Separation

-For the most part, fault is not an issue when parties are seeking divorce.
-Generally, all that is required as proof for divorce in Colorado is that the marriage is “irretrievably broken.”
+“This is his fault … I have proof that he cheated on me!”
+Sorry to hear that, but in Colorado, fault is not an issue when parties are seeking divorce.
+All that is required as proof for divorce in Colorado is that the marriage is “irretrievably broken.”
 The parties may simply state their marriage is “irretrievably broken” and such statement will be sufficient proof to the court.
-Only one party may seek divorce on these grounds, even though the other partner does not desire to terminate the marriage.
-Fault is usually considered when a party has depleted marital assets in furtherance of an addition or extra-marital affair, but only for reimbursement.

 To set up a FREE initial consultation with our office to discuss your case, you can call our Colorado Springs Divorce Lawyers at (888) 744-0288 or complete our contact form.